kaw2k/kaw2k.github.com/posts/planning-ssc.md

 {
     "date": "January 23, 2013",
     "title": "Planning a Static Site Compiler",
-    "synopsis": "In this post we will discus how to appraoch building a very simple static site compiler.
+    "synopsis": "In this post we will discus how to approach building a very simple static site compiler.
 We will explore some existing options like Jekyll to see how they approach the task and adapt it to our needs.", "tags": ["ssc"],
     "hidden": false
 }